StefanoRatto/wpdecronifier/README.md

 ## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## License
+## Licensing

-This project is licensed under the MIT License - see the LICENSE file for details.
+The tool is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## Disclaimer
+## Legal disclaimer

-This tool is for educational and research purposes only.
-Users are responsible for ensuring they have permission to scan target systems and comply with all applicable laws and regulations.
+Usage of this tool to interact with targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Only use for educational purposes.